-The difference between general measurements and KPIs lies in the fact that we link concrete objectives to the KPIs, while this is not the case for general measurements.
+The difference between general measurements and KPIs lies in the fact that concrete objectives are linked to the KPIs in terms of threshold values, while this is not the case for general measurements.

-The list will be updated regularly, depending on management needs and availability of data.
-They will form the basis, together with the results from the user satisfaction survey, for the annual performance report.
+The list is updated regularly, depending on management needs and availability of data.
+They form the basis, together with the results from the user satisfaction survey, for the annual performance report.

 For the KPIs or other measurements, only RFC North Sea-Mediterranean trains are taken into account.
-Rail Freight "Corridor train" is an international train which crosses at least one RFC North Sea-Mediterranean border, and runs at least 70 continuous kilometres on this Corridor.
+On RFC North Sea-Mediterranean, a "Corridor train" is an international train which crosses at least one RFC North Sea-Mediterranean border, and runs at least 70 continuous kilometres on this Corridor.

-The KPIs and OMs have been divided into three categories: general corridor performance, monitoring of the allocation process and infrastructure characteristics.
+The KPIs and OMs have been divided into two categories:

+- 1. general corridor performance - 2. monitoring of the allocation process